surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

 Although rarely necessary, you can export a function with a different name than its Rust-internal name by using `#[export_name = "..."]`.
-Having makred our `add` function as an export, we can compile the project again and inspect the resulting WebAssembly file:
+Having marked our `add` function as an export, we can compile the project again and inspect the resulting WebAssembly file:

 |||codediff|wasm
   (module